How Much Money Does 1 Million YouTube Views Make?

 - YouTube pays creators between $0.003 and $0.005 per view on average

-- Earnings for 1 million views typically range from $3,000 to $5,000
+- 1 million views can earn between $3,000 to $5,000

 - Alternative income streams can boost overall YouTube earnings

-Understanding YouTube’s Monetization System
+YouTube Monetization System

 YouTube lets creators make money from their videos.
 The platform pays based on several factors.
 To start, creators must join the YouTube Partner Program.

-This program needs 1,000 subscribers and 4,000 watch hours in a year.
-Or, they need 10 million Shorts views in 90 days.
+This program requires 1,000 subscribers and 4,000 watch hours in a year.
+Or, 10 million Shorts views in 90 days.

 YouTube CPM rates are important for earnings.
 CPM means Cost Per Mille, or the pay per thousand views.
 Rates change based on content type and where viewers are.